Asperato/userdocs/docs/payments.md

 Ad hoc payments can easily be taken where a related authorisation record is already set up.

-### Creating New Payment from Authorisation Record
+### Creating New Payment from Authorisation Record and processing Payment record separately

 1. Navigate to the authorisation record for which you wish to set up a payment.
 Under the payment related list for the authorisation, select `New`: